5 Warning Signs Your Shopify Store Is Losing Customers

 Why It Happens

-Lack of useful touchpoints (like delivery updates, edit reminders, or loyalty offers).
+Lack of useful touchpoints no delivery updates, edit reminders, or loyalty offers.

 Impact